Full Stack Next.js Ephemeral Rapid Development Framework.

 ?
 Do you want to install latest packages or pinned packages? pinned

 ?
-Which database dialect would you like to use? pg
+Which database dialect would you like to use? sqlite

 ?
 Which primary key generation strategy would you like to use? cuid2